arpajus/01-css-methods/README.md

 02-class-id-selectors: Here I'm adding id and classes on the HTML tags.
 03-group-selectors: Just to work with class and id on the same tag.
 04-chaining-selectors: A simple excercise that shows how chain different selectors.
+05-descendant-combinator: This is an exercise that shows how to use the descendant items.
+How style an item inside an item.